matrix8967/text-mainframe-computer-mirror/_posts/2020-11-16-Fall-of-House-of-Mac.md

 MacOS Big Sur and Apple's M1 Chip _finally_ remove the thin and tattered veil of alturism.

-While _EVERY_ Consumer Electronics Company has a hand in the never-ending human righs violations of the PRC, Apple is in a unique position to make meaningful change.
+While _EVERY_ Consumer Electronics Company has a hand in the never-ending human rights violations of the PRC, Apple is in a unique position to make meaningful change.

 Every red cent of profit Apple makes while continuing to ignore China's Human Rights Violations...sadly means _nothing_ to them.
 I wish I had a more impactful statement.

+The fight for Hong Kong was a major fight for the Free World.
+And when we needed Apple the most, they revealed themselves to be spineless lapdogs bowing to Authoritarianism by censoring Apps on behalf of Xi Jiin Ping.

 Controling the supply chain domestically would make mid-range hardware from 2014 cost $2,000.
 Even though I'm personally very excited to [dive into this exact kind](https://shop.puri.sm/shop/librem-5-usa/) of thing.

-The fight for Hong Kong was a major fight for the Free World.
-And when we relied on Apple the most, they revealed themselves to be nothing more than spineless lapdogs bowing to Authoritarianism by censoring Apps on behalf of Xi Jiin Ping.

-# I'm sad.
-I hate this.
+# "I'm sad.
+I hate this."

 Same.